Skip to main content

 • “With multiplayer, mapped challenges, and an arcade mode, this game has cemented itself as a good replayable game.”

-• “With stuff like courses and the rating list, there's some aspect of replayability and an incentive to work harder for a certain good score, rather than just for that SS+ or V on the song select, which is quite nice.”
+• “With stuff like courses and the rating list, there's some aspect of replayability and an incentive to work harder for a better score, rather than just for an SS+ or V on the song select, which is quite limited.”

 • atmosphere